GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 - Clustering for production scenarios is not a simple task.
 Individual environments should *always* be benchmarked, tested, and documented in order to ensure organizational requirements for uptime are met.

-- For [VIP Customers](https://www.gluu.org/pricing/#vip), there are two alternatives to the "manual clustering" documentation below:
+- There are two alternatives to the "manual clustering" documentation below:

-    1. For VM-based clustered deployments, we offer a tool called [Cluster Manager](https://gluu.org/docs/cm) to automate the steps below.
+    1. For VM-based clustered deployments, we offer a licensed tool called [Cluster Manager](https://gluu.org/docs/cm) to automate the steps below.

-    1. For multi-node container deployments (i.e. Docker Swarm & Kubernetes), we offer [separate guides and documentation](https://gluu.org/docs/de).
+    1. We also offer multi-node container deployments (i.e. [Docker](./install-docker.md) & [Kubernetes](./install-kubernetes.md)).

 ## Concept